 When a philanthropist and news executive bought Great Meadow, the Virginia Gold Cup’s current home, a new era of racing began.
 The course challenged horses and riders to new degrees, demanding new levels of athleticism and endurance.
 The fences at Great Meadow are higher than its original home and demand both speed and fortitude while racing the four-mile course.
 “A Gold Cup winner at Great Meadow must be a very talented animal,” 1978 Gold Cup Winner Don Yovanovich said in an interview at the time.

 Today, the Virginia Gold Cup has realized its founders’ ambition of becoming one of the most prestigious and competitive races in America.
 Viewers come from across the country to watch the fierce competition play out on the demanding course.

-Although some aspects of the steeplechase have changed over the past century, the spirit of good hearted competition and appreciation for the bond between horse and rider remain.
-Race day typically features seven different races, in addition to other activities and competitions that we can expect to be back this fall.
+This year, 2022, marks the 97th Annual Virginia Gold Cup, a full century after that first historic race.
+Although some aspects of the steeplechase have changed over the years, the spirit of good hearted competition and appreciation for the bond between horse and rider remain.
+Race day typically features seven different races, in addition to other activities and competitions that we can expect to be back this spring.

 Tailgate Etiquette: Tips for Being a Great Guest

 Want a cheatsheet for how to be the ultimate guest at your next tailgate?
 Download our Wine & Country Guest Guide to the Steeplechase Races by clicking the image below.